 From the moment of birth, there is yearning for happiness, and endless race towards it.
 It is considered as one of the greatest positive attributes.
 If we analyze our actions, we see that all of them are in some way or another, happiness oriented.
 Everyone wants to feel good and happy.
 When circumstances and events are to our liking, we are happy, and when they are not, we feel miserable.

 What happens at these times?
 The tension that has been accumulating while we were pursuing, waiting, expecting or desiring is released.
-There is no more any need to run after the coveted object or evade a fear.
-Some tension, worry or burden has been lifted.
-At this moment happiness appears.
-It is a kind of feeling that erupts from the inside.
+There is no more any need to run after the coveted object or evade a fear, and there is no tension, worry or burden.
+At this moment happiness appears from within, and there is also inner peace.

-When something happens that puts to an end or brings to a happy conclusion, a search, a worry, a fear or anything else, our minds become calm.
-We then have no need to think, worry or desire the object, event or circumstances.
+At these times, we have no need to think, worry or desire a certain object, event or circumstances, because we got or accomplished it.
 There is a kind of a mental relaxation, which makes happiness manifest.

-The room of the mind was filled with desire, worry or fear.
-Now the room has been emptied, and the mind freed of the compulsion of thinking about them.
+This is as if the mind, which was filled with desire, worry or fear is now empty of them.
 There is freedom, a feeling of ease, inner peace and joy.

 Watch your mind next time you experience happiness and see what is happening.
-You will find out that the mind becomes quiet, and its constant chatter stops for a while.
-You will see that happiness emerges from the inside.
+You will discover that your mind becomes quiet, and its constant chatter stops for a while.
+In this situation, happiness emerges into your awareness.

 Guidance and advice for enjoying a peaceful mind in the hustle and bustle of daily life.